Work experience options

 - make useful contacts or referees.

-Work experience at school
+Tertiary learning and workplace experience at school

 You can attend industry days and work part time while at school.
 Speak to your career adviser, Gateway co-ordinator or a teacher to get on work experience programmes.